 (d) An additional charge may be made for individual meetings, payable by members and their guests.

-(b) The Committee shall be empowered to appoint an Independent Examiner and to approve his or her remuneration.
+(c) The Committee shall be empowered to appoint an Independent Examiner of the accounts and to approve their remuneration.

 9. In the event of the Club, for whatever reason, being unable to continue, it shall be wound up by majority vote at an Extraordinary General Meeting (EGM), of which the membership shall have at least 14 days’ notice.
 Any funds remaining in the Club’s bank accounts and any assets shall be allocated to a purpose or purposes nominated by the Committee and agreed at the EGM.

-10. Any alteration to the Constitution must be approved by a majority of those present at an AGM.
-Members must be notified of any proposed changes at least 14 days before the AGM.
+10. Any alteration to the Constitution must be approved by a majority of those present at an AGM or at an exceptionally convened EGM.
+Members must normally be notified of any proposed changes at least 14 days before the AGM/EGM.